inspr/core-legacy/doc/yamls.md

 # YAML Documentation

-The creation of yaml files allows for the proper usage of the Inspr cli.
+The creation of YAML files allows for the proper usage of the Inspr CLI.

 In this way, when the file is written in one of the formats described below it can be processed and applied to the cluster throught the `inspr apply -f <file_path>` or `inspr apply -k <files_dir>` commands.